Unboxed-Software/solana-course/content/durable-nonces.md

 Again, every durable transaction must start with the `nonce advance instruction` and the `authority` must be a signer.

 Lastly, there is a special rule - if a durable transaction fails because of any instruction other than the `nonce advance instruction`, the nonce will still advance, while the rest of the transaction is rolled back.
 This behavior is unique only to durable nonces.

+## Considerations

+Durable transactions should be treated with care, and are why you should always trust the transactions you sign.

+Say you blindly signed a malicious durable transaction.
+This transaction signs away 500 SOL to the attacker, and changes the nonce authority to said attacker.
+Let's say you don't have this much yet, but in the future, you would.
+This is insidious, as the attacker would wait to cash this check as soon as your balance goes above 500 SOL.
+And you'll have no recollection of what you clicked on.
+It can lay dormant for days, weeks, or years.

+This is not meant to provoke hysteria, just as a PSA of what's possible.
+This is why you should only put into hot wallets what you're willing to lose and don't sign with your cold wallet.

 ## Durable nonce operations